LilyTronics/lily_py_unit_test/readme.md

 2024-01-05 19:35:54.328 | ERROR  | Test suite TestSuiteClassification: FAILED

-- Classification set to FAIL and test suite fails because of a known issue, but is accepted 2024-01-05 19:38:17.989 | INFO   | Test suite failed, but accepted because classification is set to FAIL 2024-01-05 19:38:17.989 | INFO   | Test suite TestSuiteClassification: PASSED
+- Classification set to FAIL and test suite fails because of a known issue, but is accepted 2024-01-05 19:38:17.989 | INFO   | Test suite failed, but accepted because classification is set to 'FAIL' 2024-01-05 19:38:17.989 | INFO   | Test suite TestSuiteClassification: PASSED

-- Classification set to FAIL and test suite passes because of the known issue is solved 2024-01-05 19:39:46.530 | ERROR  | Test suite passed, but a failure was expected because classification is set to FAIL 2024-01-05 19:39:46.530 | ERROR  | Test suite TestSuiteClassification: FAILED
+- Classification set to FAIL and test suite passes because of the known issue is solved 2024-01-05 19:39:46.530 | ERROR  | Test suite passed, but a failure was expected because classification is set to 'FAIL' 2024-01-05 19:39:46.530 | ERROR  | Test suite TestSuiteClassification: FAILED
 ```